Integrated technology in renovated classroom fosters collaboration, tech-savvy teaching

 “We believe that differentiating the designs of our classroom will allow faculty to choose spaces that best suit their teaching goals.
 The range of classroom options will also allow faculty to experiment with teaching and model the pedagogical use of new technology for the future teachers who are taking classes in these spaces,” said Dean Mary Kalantzis.

 The advanced wireless capabilities of the room allow students and professor to access and share multiple forms of content on the two large screens to everybody.
-Students in the Introduction to Educational Technology Room 22class, for instance, share their class blogs on the screens, promoting lively discussions.
+Students in the Introduction to Educational Technology class, for instance, share their class blogs on the screens, promoting lively discussions.
 Each of the screens can show separate images to stimulate learning and dialogues.

 The room’s cameras and projectors are easily controlled via a touch panel with Apple TV at the wide lectern up front.
 The classroom features recording capabilities, well-spaced audio reach, an assistive listening system for students who need it, and mobile and configurable seating for collaborative interactivity.